8 Best Renters Insurance Companies in Rhode Island of 2025

 How Much Insurance Do You Need?

-You may think you don’t own much; all you have is furniture, such as a dining room set, bookcase, or sofa.
+You may think you don’t own much; you only have furniture, such as a dining room set, bookcase, or sofa.

 So, you’ll end up buying the standard policy alone.